LaunchCodeEducation/java-web-development/src/chapters/spring-controllers-and-routes/controllers-parameters.rst

 .. youtube::
    :video_id: lRNO0eAcSs4

 ..
-TODO: create these branches on hello-spring-demo
+TODO: create these branches on hello-spring-demo - path-variables or query-parameters?

 .. admonition:: Note

-	If you ever want to verify what code you started this video with, the `starter code <TODO LINK TO BRANCH>` for this video is on the ``query-parameters`` branch.
-If you ever want to verify what code you end this video with, the `final code <TODO LINK TO BRANCH>` for this video is on the ``path-variables`` branch.
+	The starter code for this video is found in the `query-parameters branch <https://github.com/LaunchCodeEducation/hello-spring-demo/tree/query-parameters>`__
+	of the ``hello-spring-demo`` repo.
+The final code presented in this video is found on the `path-variables branch <https://github.com/LaunchCodeEducation/hello-spring-demo/tree/path-variables>`__.
+	Please code along to the videos on your own ``hello-spring`` project.

 .. index:: ! @PathVariable